-Leave all judgement at the door when writing – it’s for you and nobody else.
+Leave all judgment at the door when writing – it’s for you and nobody else.
 Being honest with yourself is the key to a good journal.

 The deeper you go into your own experiences, the more benefit you’ll reap from a journal.

-Journaling is best when done alone, in a good environment, some relaxing music, and no time restriction.
+Journaling is best when done alone, in a quiet place with some relaxing music, and no time restriction.

-If you want to capture a little piece of the different cultures from your travels, invite fellow travellers to contribute towards your journal by giving them one page each.
+If you want to capture more of the different cultures you experienced on your travels, invite fellow travelers to contribute towards your journal by giving them one page each.

-Start writing your journal today and have fun expressing yourself, developing, and writing!
+Start writing your journal today and have fun expressing yourself, developing, and of course, writing.

 How do travel writers find inspiration while on the road?
 What’s the best way to approach a subject for an interview?
 Travel writer Prathap Nair shares the tools of the trade.